Head-To-Head Comparison: MGE Energy (NASDAQ:MGEE) and EuroSite Power (OTCMKTS:EUSP)

 |1.00

-MGE Energy has a consensus target price of $71.00, indicating a potential downside of 21.63%.
-Given MGE Energy’s higher possible upside, analysts plainly believe MGE Energy is more favorable than EuroSite Power.
+MGE Energy has a consensus target price of $71.00, suggesting a potential downside of 21.83%.
+Given MGE Energy’s higher probable upside, analysts clearly believe MGE Energy is more favorable than EuroSite Power.

-This table compares EuroSite Power and MGE Energy”s gross revenue, earnings per share (EPS) and valuation.
+This table compares EuroSite Power and MGE Energy”s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue